Frequently Asked Questions (FAQ)

 If you have installed backports of some package onto Debian Stable, and your backport package overwrote a stable package which the KDE stable packages depend on, then you may not be able to install KDE on your system, until you remove the backported package.
 This is also highly unsupported

-If you installed all KDE, for example, running apt-get install kde, you have installed a metapackage, and all its dependencies (kdebase, kdenetwork, kdegraphics, etc.), but the metapackage itself is empty.
+If you installed all KDE with the task-kde-desktop package, you have installed a metapackage, and all its dependencies (kdebase, kdenetwork, kdegraphics, etc.), but the metapackage itself is empty.

-If after this, you remove, for example, kfloppy, you will see that two more packages will be removed: kdeutils, and kde.
+If after this, you remove one application, you will see that more packages will be removed.
 This doesn't means that all your utils and all your desktop will be removed, just means that you no longer have your complete set of utils, and the whole KDE applications.

 Using aptitude it's a bit different.
 If you installed the kde metapackage using aptitude, the rest of packages installed as dependencies of kde, are marked as automatically installed.
-Then, if you remove one of this dependencies (for example, kfloppy), it will remove kdeutils and kde, and the rest of packages that those packages depend on (because they are marked as automatically installed).
+Then, if you remove one of this dependencies (for example, kwrite), it will remove everything (because they are marked as automatically installed).

 If you don't want those packages removed, mark them as manually installed (with aptitude unmarkauto or pressing m (lowercase) in GUI mode when the package name is highlighted).